apache/activemq-artemis/docs/user-manual/en/address-model.md

 However, clients can specify a special prefix when connecting to an address to indicate which kind of routing type to use.
 The prefixes are custom values that are designated using the anycastPrefix and multicastPrefix parameters within the URL of an acceptor.
+When multiple values are needed, these can be separated by a comma.

 ### Configuring an Anycast Prefix